All you need to know about the Club

 The Club rule is that all tennis players wear predominantly white tennis kit (shirts and socks) however, coloured tennis shorts or skirts are acceptable.
 From October to March coloured tracksuits may be worn.
 This rule applies to both senior and junior tennis members.
 Non-marking tennis shoes must be worn (i.e. footwear specifically designed to enhance performance on a tennis court and guard against injury).

+Social tennis recommenced 21st July.
 There are two social tennis sessions a week (Saturday 2-5 p.m. and Tuesday 6-10 p.m.).
 These are for all senior members to turn up and mix in and floodlighting is provided free of charge.
 They are a great way to get to know people.
-Tea and cakes are provided by a rota of members at the Saturday session.

 - All matches are first to 6 games; sudden death deuce, receivers choice.